DataDog/documentation/content/en/code_analysis/troubleshooting/_index.md

 - running your CI pipeline with a Linux distribution that contains an old version of the glibc.
 In this case, recommend you upgrade to the latest version.
 The analyzer will always run with the latest of Ubuntu/Debian based-systems.
 - running your CI pipeline with a Linux distribution that does not rely on the glibc (such as Alpine Linux).
-We recommend you run your CI pipeline with a distribution that supports the latest version of the glibc (such as the stable version of Ubuntu).
+Instead, you run your CI pipeline with a distribution that supports the latest version of the glibc (such as the stable version of Ubuntu).

 ### Results are not being surfaced in the Datadog UI